 Over the years, the nicknames have come and gone, from the Lynx to the Railsplitters, but Lincoln High School is now home of the ABES: Absolutely Better Every Day.

 In the last decade Lincoln High School has achieved a remarkable renaissance in teaching and school programs.
 A once dormant drama department now features annual productions.
 An award-winning culinary-arts program regularly bests similar programs in the region.

 Starting in 2002 with a large grant from the Bill and Melinda Gates Foundation. the school began to take a close look at the skills needed for teaching urban students and begin work on ways of improving instruction to meet the needs of those students.
-A legacy of that work, The Lincoln Center, is a school-within-a-school that features a rigorous, college-ready curriculum and strong emphasis on character building.

 2018: School of Distinction